NVIDIA/enroot/doc/cmd/import.md

 Import and convert (if necessary) a container image from a specific location to an [Enroot image](../image-format.md).
 The resulting image can be unpacked using the [create](create.md) command.

 Credentials can be configured through the file `$ENROOT_CONFIG_PATH/.credentials` following the netrc file format.
+If the password field starts with a `$` sign, it will be substituted.
 For example:
 ```sh
 # NVIDIA GPU Cloud (both endpoints are required)
 machine nvcr.io login $oauthtoken password <token>